GoVanguard/legion/README.md

 ### Traditional installation support

-We can only promise correct operation on **Ubuntu 18** using the traditional installation at this time.
+We can only promise correct operation on **Ubuntu 20.04** using the traditional installation at this time.
 While it should work on ParrotOS, Kali, and others, until we have Legion packaged and placed into the repos for each of these distros, it is musical chairs in regard to platform updates changing and breaking dependencies.
+Native a native package exists and is included by default on Kali.

 ## 💻 Installation